TECHNICAL EXCHANGE PROJECT

 POC: Matthew Rothgeb, NASA TEERM Principal Center (321-867-8476)

-NASA spent roughly $124M on facility energy in FY 2012.
+NASA spent $125.52M on facility energy in Fiscal Year (FY) 2014.
 Although that represents less than one percent of NASA's overall annual budget, the upward trend in energy costs concerns the Agency.
-To date, NASA has reduced energy consumption by 24%, but energy unit costs have increased by 49%.
-Increasing energy costs counteract the effects of energy conservation, which results in NASA buying less yet spending more.
+To date, NASA has reduced energy consumption by 28.55%, while energy unit costs have increased by 60.0%.
+The increasing energy unit costs offset energy conservation, which results in NASA using less but spending more.

-With assistance from TEERM, HQ EMD compiled and submitted the NASA Annual Report to the Department of Energy for FY 2010-2012.
+With assistance from TEERM, HQ EMD has compiled and submitted the NASA Annual Report to the Department of Energy (DOE) every year since FY 2007.
 The reports contain information on how NASA is meeting federally mandated energy and water management goals.
-TEERM monitored input for timeliness, errors, and conformity to the new energy/water reporting guidelines and helped compile the information into the final report.
-Additionally, TEERM has worked with HQ EMD to develop Center and Agency dashboards to show at a glance the most recent quarterly progress toward federal energy and water goals.
-These charts will continue to be updated in FY 2013 and beyond.
+TEERM monitors input for timeliness, anomalies, and conformity to the new energy and water reporting guidelines and compiles the information into the final report.
+Additionally, TEERM has worked with HQ EMD to develop Center and Agency dashboards to show at a glance quarterly progress toward federal energy and water goals.
+These charts will continue to be updated in FY 2014 and beyond.
+TEERM is also working with the NASA Environmental Tracking System (NETS) to create a web-based version of these charts.
 TEERM has also adapted these charts and tables to assist HQ EMD with Baseline Performance Reviews (BPRs).

 The Energy and Water Management Program assists NASA HQ with Environmental and Energy Functional Reviews at NASA Centers.
-Engineers work with HQ EMD personnel to interview Center management and assess each sites progress toward federal requirements as well as address areas where HQ can further assist Centers.
-Each NASA site is visited within a three-year cycle for this internal review.
+Engineers work with HQ EMD personnel to interview Center management and assess site progress toward federal requirements as well as address areas where HQ can further assist Centers.
+Each NASA site is visited in a three-year cycle for this internal review.